ptrthomas/karate-sikulix-demo/README.md

+:warning: After more experiments, I came to the conclusion that SikuliX was not stable enough, and at least in my opinion, it is a very old code-base and not well designed.
+So I decided to re-write SikuliX as part of the Karate project.

+[karate-robot](https://github.com/intuit/karate/tree/master/karate-robot) is available from version 0.9.5 onwards.
+Desktop automation is something that many teams need, so please contribute !

 # karate-sikulix-demo

 Demo of using [Karate](https://github.com/intuit/karate) and [SikuliX](http://sikulix.com) for visual testing of Windows desktop apps.
 And other Karate capabilities that show off the language-neutral [stand-alone executable](https://github.com/intuit/karate/tree/master/karate-netty#standalone-jar).

 What is notable is how you can use the [Karate UI](https://github.com/intuit/karate/wiki/Karate-UI) to step-through and debug / troubleshoot tests.
 Click the image below to watch a demo video.